lubna-shaik/Customer-Profitability-Risk-Dashboard-SAP-Analytics-Cloud-/README.md

 ---

 ## 🚀 Getting Started
-1. Open the SAP Analytics Cloud platform.
+1. Open the SAP Analytics Cloud platform.(30 days trail for free)
 2. Import the provided model and dataset.
 3. Explore the dashboard using filters and the **Just Ask AI** tool.

 ---

+**Note:** Could not include a full dashboard screenshot due to account access issues at the time of export.
 **Author:** Lubna Shaikh